History of the Wine & Ale Trail

 In 1910, the facility in which The Vault Wine Bar currently resides started under construction.
 A year later, the building officially opened as Citizens Bank of Shelby.
 The original vault that once held thousands of dollars is still intact and is a centerpiece of the business as it stores many wine bottles.
 Unknown to many people, there is actually another vault in the basement of the building.
 This wine bar has stunning architecture with marble walls and a 30 ft. ceiling.
 During the time that Citizens Bank opened, local newspapers were buzzing with pure excitement over the beauty of this building.
 The pride that the residents of Shelby feel over this location can still be felt today and adds to the overall ambience of The Vault.

 Both of these Wine & Ale Trail stops are a part of the same location next to the Geyers Grocery Store in Lexington.
-The strip mall was built in 1969 and The Happy Grape was a Pharmacy before a winery.
+The strip mall was built around 1969.
 Laxton Hollows is a brand new location added to our Trail!
 Laxton Hollows is Ohio’s only cask ale brewery and only one of three in the nation.
 In America, people used to drink beer out of a cask rather than cans, bottles, or kegs.
 Live yeast is used in the cask, which naturally carbonates and conditions the beer.
 This tradition practically went extinct in America, but it is alive and well at Laxton Hollows!
 While the facility itself isn’t very old, the brewing technique sure is.

 In 1981, a 27 acre blueberry farm opened in Lexington, Ohio called The Blueberry Patch.
 It wasn’t until 2014 that The Blueberry Patch transformed their greenhouse into the 1285 Winery.
 The facility itself was built by the owner and his sons from trees on the farm.
 Much of the building is made from recycled items.
 1285 Winery at The Blueberry Patch makes their own wines, including a variety of blueberry wines from the farm.
 Whether you pick the blueberries yourself or buy a bottle of wine, everything is one of a kind and as fresh as can be!